Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm

 of a function $g\in \Lip(Y)$.

 \begin{proof} Let us start proving $(i)$.
 Fix any $y\in Y$ and consider the following Primal Problem

 and the corresponding Dual Problem

-First, let us verify that the Primal Constraint Qualifications and the Dual Constraint Qualifications from \cite[p.
+First, let us verify that the Primal Constraint Qualifications (Primal CQ) and the Dual Constraint Qualifications (Dual CQ) \citep[p.
 254 and p.
 255]{Borweinetal1993} are satisfied.
 To verify the Primal CQ just note that taking $\frac{d\xi}{d\mu}=1$ this condition holds (i.e. $\xi=\mu$).
 For the Dual CQ, note that if $\gamma$ is such that $\gamma < f^c(y)+\epsilon\phi'(\infty)$ then this condition holds as well (as $\phi_+'(-\infty)=-\infty$).